 To combat this phenomenon, consider adapting your content to short, microlearning bursts that prevent information overload.

-By understanding what is stopping your listeners from listening effectively, you can provide them with the best tools to help them first to hear, then to listen, and ultimately to learn!
+By understanding what is stopping your employees from listening effectively, you can provide them with the best tools to help them first to hear, then to listen, and ultimately to learn!
 The science behind listening is one of the reasons that microlearning is incredible as a training deliver method.
 It overcomes many of the barriers we have to effective listening, while also catering to multiple listening styles.